 Acquisition costs include cash consideration and the fair market value of shares issued on the acquisition of mineral properties.
+Net proceeds from the sale of royalties are deducted from the carrying value of the mineral properties.

 Exploration Costs

 Exploration costs, which include maintenance, development and exploration of mineral claims, are expensed as incurred.
 When it is determined that a mineral deposit can be economically developed as a result of establishing proven and probable reserves, the costs incurred after such determination will be capitalized and amortized over their useful lives.
 To date, the Company has not established the commercial feasibility of its exploration prospects; therefore, all exploration costs are being expensed.